Communities and Justice

 • Impactful work - Working as a Correctional Officer allows you to make a significant difference in the lives of individuals and the community.
 You will play a crucial role in rehabilitation and reintegration efforts, contributing to a safer and more just society.

 • Community and network - Join a community of strong, dedicated women who share your commitment to justice and rehabilitation.
-The camaraderie and support among female officers at DCJ create a positive and encouraging work atmosphere.
+The camaraderie and support among female officers at CSNSW create a positive and encouraging work atmosphere.

 An image of a female Correctional Officer checking a cell